CoMAppTool/CoM/README.md

     git commit -m 'Explanation of what was changed' git push origin master

-Then sign-in to your github.com account and click the ‘pull request’ button from the https://github.com/edrulrd/CoM repository.
+Then sign-in to your github.com account and click the "Contribute" button to issue a ‘pull request’ for the maintainer of the https://github.com/CoMAppTool/CoM repository.

 ## Credits

-Inspiration for maintaining localized, nitty-gritty change logs of this type came from Philip Smith in the 1990's while we were both administering systems at the University of Windsor in Ontario, Canada.
+Inspiration for maintaining localized, nitty-gritty change logs of this type came from Mr. Philip Smith in the 1990's while we were both administering systems at the University of Windsor in Ontario, Canada.

 ----
-> $Id: README.md,v 1.00 2020/11/24 21:30:00 edrulrd Exp $
+> $Id: README.md,v 1.00 2020/11/24 21:30:00 edrulrd at hotmail.com Exp $

 <!-- Atom:set encoding=utf8 lineEnding=unix grammar=md tabLength=4 useSoftTabs: -->
 <!-- vim:set fileencoding=utf8 fileformat=unix filetype=md tabstop=4 expandtab: -->